 Applications in modern agriculture

-For more efficient spreading of liquid manure, generally it first needs to be pumped from a deep sump into a tanker or into another container on the yard.
-Farmers and corporate contractors require efficient pumping technology for this that is geared precisely to their requirements.
+For more efficient liquid manure spreading, generally the liquid manure first needs to be pumped from a deep sump into a tanker or into another container on the yard.
+Farmers and corporate contractors require efficient pumping technology that is geared precisely to their requirements.
 At the same time questions like "How do I best pump liquid manure?", "How can I pump large quantities in a short time?" or "Which pump is suitable for mobile use?“ play an important role here.

 Rotary lobe pumps - the basis of spreading technology